bbenne10/nix-direnv/README.md

 ### Creating a new flake-native project

-This repository ships with a flake template which provides a basic flake with devShell integration and a basic `.envrc`.
+This repository ships with a [flake template](https://github.com/nix-community/nix-direnv/tree/master/template). which provides a basic flake with devShell integration and a basic `.envrc`.

 To make use of this template, you may issue the following command: